vitorbeltrao/Recommendations-Systems/README.md

 We also have the folder where the data is contained, in addition to the files used to test our functions that are in the notebook.

-## Results<a name="results"></a>

-The final web application for this job is available at the following link: https://share.streamlit.io/vitorbeltrao/nlp-disaster-response/app.py

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to [IBM](https://dataplatform.cloud.ibm.com/login) for the data.
 Otherwise, feel free to use the code here as you would like!